✖️ Product Rule Calculator

 What Is the Product Rule?
 A Complete Calculus Guide

 The product rule is one of the most fundamental differentiation formulas in calculus.
 It answers the question: how do you find the derivative of a function that is the product of two other functions?
-Whether you are differentiating x²·sin(x), eˣ·cos(x), or x·ln(x), the product rule is the key.
+Whether you are differentiating x²·sin(x), eˣ·cos(x), or x·ln(x), the product rule is the key technique.

 Formally, if h(x) = f(x)·g(x), the product rule formula states: